0xsequence/niftyswap/audits/2023_04_Wrappers_Ignacio_Mazzara.md

 #### Low

 - L1 - line 55 - There is no check if the contract being set supports the `IERC1155Metadata` interface and/or if it is at least a contract.
-Consider adding those checks to prevent human errors.
+Consider adding those checks to prevent human errors. **IGNORED: This can be performed off-chain.
+In the event of user error the function can be called again to fix the issue.
+This is consistent with the existing NiftyswapFactory20.sol**

 #### Notes

 - N1 - 15 and 55 - Function parameter names start with `_` while others do not.
-Consider removing the `_` or adding it to the rest.
+Consider removing the `_` or adding it to the rest. **ADDRESSED: Removed _ and updated variable name.**

-- N2 - line 15 - Missing dev notation.
+- N2 - line 15 - Missing dev notation. **ADDRESSED: Added documentation.**

 ### ERC1155FloorWrapper.sol

 #### Low

 - L1 - line 30 - There is no check if the contract being set supports the `IERC1155` interface and/or if it is at least a contract.
-Consider adding those checks to prevent human errors.
+Consider adding those checks to prevent human errors. **IGNORED: With CREATE2 it's possible that the wrapper may be deployed pointing to a known address before the token has been deployed.**

 - L2 - line 161 - Possible griefing attack when withdrawing specific tokenIds.
 If the amount of one of the tokenIds desired is not available, the whole transaction will fail.
-Consider removing the usage of tokenIds.
+Consider removing the usage of tokenIds. **IGNORED: This is desired behavour and mirrors existing Niftyswap Exchanges.**

 #### Notes

-- N1 - lines 23 and 27 - Missing dev notation.
+- N1 - lines 23 and 27 - Missing dev notation. **ADDRESSED: Added documentation.**

 - N2 - 27 and 174 - Function parameter names start with `_` while others do not.
-Consider removing the `_` or adding it to the rest.
+Consider removing the `_` or adding it to the rest. **ADDRESSED: Added _ to all function parameters.**

-- N3 - lines 107 and 108 - Consider removing `FIXME` comments.
+- N3 - lines 107 and 108 - Consider removing `FIXME` comments. **ADDRESSED: Removed comments.**

 - N4 - line 111 - Gas optimization.
 The `_deposit` function doesn't care about the `tokenIds` array.
 The `TokensDeposited` event can be emitted directly in `onERC1155Received` and  `onERC1155BatchReceived`.
-Also, consider moving the recipient check at the beginning of the `_deposit` function to prevent consuming more gas in the case of failure.
+Also, consider moving the recipient check at the beginning of the `_deposit` function to prevent consuming more gas in the case of failure. **ADDRESSED: Followed advice.**

 ### ERC721FloorFactory.sol